valerystrizh/bpr/README.md

 Bayesian Personalized Ranking from Implicit Feedback in Java
 ===============
-Bayesian Personalized Ranking (BPR) is a per-user learning algorithm for personalized ranking that optimizes Area Under the Curve (AUC) for each user.
+Bayesian Personalized Ranking (BPR) is a per-user learning algorithm for personalized ranking that optimizes Area Under the Curve for each user.

 This implementation of BPR is written Java and implemented in Apache Giraph, which is a scalable graph processing framework built on top of Apache Hadoop.